JasmineWang553/Stat-453-Chest-X-ray-Data/README.md

 # Stat-453-Chest-X-ray-Data

 ## COVID and Lung Disease Detection from Xray images
-- **Intro**: Failure to detect lung disorders or have delayed diagnosis brings devastating results for the patient.
-Due to the quick spread of COVID-19, many patients were unable to access required treatments in time.
-Therefore, in order to address these issues, we are motivated to develop deep learning models that can quickly and accurately classify lung diseases and address them with the corresponding treatments in a timely matter.
+- **Intro**: Due to the quick spread of COVID-19, many patients were unable to access required treatments in time.
+Therefore, we are motivated to develop deep learning models that can quickly and accurately classify lung diseases and address them with the appropriate treatments in a timely matter.
-- **Goal**: Train models on detecting Covid-19, Viral Pneumonia, heathy lungs and Lung Opacity from X-ray images using transfer learning on Convolutional Neural Networks (CNN): DenseNet, ResNet, AlexNet, and a benchmark model with Logistic Regression.
-Find the best model with lowest misclassification rate for certainly contagious disease COVID and Viral Pneumonia, and highest test set accuracy.
+- **Goal**: Find the best model with lowest misclassification rate for certainly contagious disease such as COVID and Viral Pneumonia, and highest test set accuracy.
+Utilizing transfer learning on Pytorch pretrained Convolutional Neural Networks (CNN): ResNet, VGG, AlexNet, and a benchmark model with Logistic Regression to predict correct class labels Covid-19, Viral Pneumonia, normal(healthy) and Lung Opacity(non covid, non viral pneumonia infections) from X-ray images.
 - **Tech used**: Pytorch, pandas, numpy, opencv, matplotlib<br>

 ## Results